ehuang3/drchubo/DRC_RosPkgs/README.md

    * You have to create a link to the huboplus folder needed by Matt's code.
 Follow the instructions from DRC/src/walkPublisher/mattStuff/README.md to do so.
    * Now you cand do the cmake and make procedure
+   * Finally, run
+     source DRC/setup.sh in the terminal you will use.
+This sets GAZEBO_PLUGIN_PATH and LD_LIBRARY_PATH to find our DRCPlugin

 4. To run the rubble world example: